 Starting a business in California involves several steps, but one of the first is choosing a business name.
 This step is a little more complicated when setting up an LLC or corporation in California because these business structures must have a unique name.

-To help you verify that your corporation or LLC is available to use, our step-by-step guide will show you how to quickly do a California business name search using the California Secretary of State business name database.
+To help you verify that your corporation or LLC is available, our step-by-step guide will show you how to quickly search for a California business name using the California Secretary of State business name database.

 Steps To Do A California Business Name Search